bloomberg/chromium.bb/src/trusted/validator/x86/testing/enuminsts/README.txt

 Use of this source code is governed by a BSD-style license that be found in the LICENSE file.

-tests/enuminsts

-exhaustive instruction enumeration test for x86 Native Client decoder.
+Exhaustive instruction enumeration test for x86 Native Client decoder.

 This test performs an exhaustive enumeration of x86 instructions, comparing the NaCl decoder to the xed decoder from Intel.
 It currently